taylorjg/solitaire-rl-web/README.md

     * Calculate a new target value for the current state:
       * If the episode is not done, target = reward + GAMMA * value of next state
       * If the episode is done, target = reward
-    * Calculate the loss = MSE of difference between current value of the current state and the new target value for the current state
+    * Calculate the loss = MSE of difference between the current value of the current state and the new target value of the current state
     * Use the optimizer to back propagate the loss
   * Check whether to stop training (see next section)